 The Chase Freedom APR is the same as that of its companion card, Chase Freedom Unlimited, which offers 1.5% cash back on all purchases rather than bonus categories.

 Chase credit card interest rates can be as low as 0% for as long as 15 months.
-The best Chase credit cards with 0% interest rates are Chase Freedom, Chase Freedom Unlimited and Chase Slate, offering 0% for 15 months on purchases and 0% for 15 months on balance transfers.
+The best Chase credit cards with 0% interest rates are Chase Freedom, Chase Freedom Unlimited and Chase Slate, offering 0% for 15 months on purchases.
 None of them have an annual fee, either.
-But Chase Slate has the edge for balance transfers because it has no transfer fee for the first 60 days.… read full answer
+But Chase Slate has the edge for balance transfers because it has an intro APR and no transfer fee for the first 60 days.… read full answer

 Regular, ongoing Chase credit card interest rates can be as low as 15.24% (V) or as high as 25.75% (V), depending on the card and the applicant’s credit standing.